We accept electronic payments

 From Victim to Visionary

-We have the opportunity to learn to consciously direct, consciously undertake, and consciously organize our experiences.
-Adopting this focus will assist us in understanding and controlling the direction of our communication, behavior, and feelings.
-Your success in this is guaranteed should you want to create something new immediately.
-These facts are the leading-edge technologies for change in our reality, or the way we experience our life's given moments.
 We can begin to experience what we want in every area of our lives.
 It is as simple as going from a dark room into a lit room.
-In the dark room it is impossible to see what is there, so we stumble and fall; in the room full of light, we can relax and be self-assured that what we see is really there.
+In the dark room it is impossible to see what is there, so we stumble and fall.
+In a room full of light, we can relax and be self-assured that what we see is really there.

 Smoking Cessation

 Thinking about letting go of smoking or cigarettes takes serious contemplation.
 One cannot achieve anything without considering all the options, the pros and cons so to speak.
-So ask yourself and listen to your own answers.

 What are the positive reasons to continue to smoke?